 Great Basin National Park has five developed campgrounds: Upper Lehman Creek, Lower Lehman Creek, Baker Creek, Grey Cliffs, and Wheeler Peak.
 Each developed campground has vault toilets, picnic tables, tent pads, and campfire grills.
 There are no hookups.
 Each campsite is limited to eight people, three tents, and two vehicles.
 There are three campgrounds with accessible sites.
 Primitive campgrounds can be found along Snake Creek road.

 Reservations must be made for nights during peak season at both Upper Lehman Creek and Wheeler Peak Campgrounds.
-Tent camping reservations can also be made at the Grey Cliffs Campground and require a two-night minimum stay.
+Tent camping reservations can also be made at the Grey Cliffs Campground.

 Large groups can be accommodated at the Grey Cliffs Campground.
 Five designated group sites provide privacy and ensure that groups do not disturb campers staying at the individual sites.
 Go to the Group Camping page for more information.
 Reservations are required for group camping and can be made at recreation.gov or by calling (877) 444-6777.